Feral Cats Versus Free Roaming Cats

 Trap, Neuter, Release

-If you are interested in offering a warm cathouse for these feral cats and supporting NALA’s work to keep feral cats healthy and curb overpopulation, please contact us.
+If you are interested in offering a warm cathouse for these feral cats and supporting NALA Rescue’s work to keep feral cats healthy and curb overpopulation, please contact us.